 Brain Aneurysm Treatment in Delhi-Not all cerebral aneurysms need to be treated.
 Small aneurysms are less likely to burst and may only require frequent monitoring.
 Your doctor will evaluate many factors when considering brain aneurysm repair.
-These include the size and location of your aneurysm, the presence or absence of symptoms, your age and medical conditions, and the presence or absence of other risk factors for aneurysm rupture.
+These include the size and location of your aneurysm, the presence or absence of symptoms, your age, and medical conditions, and the presence or absence of other risk factors for aneurysm rupture.

 Your doctor may only recommend a brain aneurysm repair if other treatment options with less risk of complications have failed.
-Talk with your doctor about all of your treatment options and consider getting a second opinion.
+Talk to your doctor about all of your treatment options and consider getting a second opinion.

 Your Doctor May Recommend a Brain Aneurysm Repair if Your Aneurysm is:

 Causing symptoms.
 Most cerebral aneurysms do not have any symptoms.
 When they occur, symptoms of a cerebral aneurysm may include a headache, double vision, eye pain, weakness, numbness, and dizziness.
 If you are having symptoms, it may be a sign that your cerebral aneurysm is about to burst.
 This is a medical emergency.